Ab initio machine learning simulation of calcium carbonate from aqueous solutions to the solid state

-With the new ML potential with long-range interactions, that we shall refer to as SCAN-ML-LR, we calculated the ion pairing free energy curve that we show in Figure \ref{fig:Fig6}D. In this figure, we have subtracted the entropic contribution (-$k_B T \ln[4\pi r^2])$ from the free energy and we shall refer to this quantity as $W(r)$ with $r$ the distance between ions.
+With the new ML potential with long-range interactions, that we shall refer to as SCAN-ML-LR, we calculated the ion pairing free energy curve that we show in Figure \ref{fig:Fig6}D. In this figure, we have removed the entropic contribution from the free energy, $G(r)$, and we shall refer to this quantity as $W(r)$ with $r$ the distance between ions (i.e. $W(r) = G(r) + k_B T \ln[4\pi r^2]$).
 In the same figure, we show $W(r)$ calculated with the SCAN-ML short-range model.
-In both cases, we have aligned the free energy curves such that $W(r)=0$ for sufficiently large $r$.
+In both cases, we have aligned the free energy curves such that $W(r)=0$ as $r$ tends to infinity.
 In the case of the short-range model $W(r)$ goes to 0 at around twice the cutoff of the model, i.e., 12 \AA.
 For SCAN-ML-LR, the interaction remains different from zero at long distances, as expected, and we have aligned the curve to the electrostatic interaction $E(r)$ of two particles with charges +2 and -2, namely, $E(r)=-4/(4 \pi \epsilon \epsilon_0 r)$, where $\epsilon_0$ is the vacuum permittivity and $\epsilon$ is the dielectric constant of the model.
+An in-depth discussion of the alignment procedure for $W(r)$ and the rationale behind the removal of the entropic contribution can be found in ref.~\citenum{armstrong2023solubility}.